Basis-Theory/docs/source/includes/expressions/_filters.md

 Oftentimes data may be tokenized in one format, but you wish to use this data in a different format within a request.
-Several pieces of data may be stored together in a single token (e.g. a user record containing first and last names and contact information), but you wish to only use a single piece of that data within a Proxy or Reactor request, or you may wish to reformat the data before indexing it for search (e.g. normalize the last name by uppercasing it).
+Several pieces of data may be stored together in a single token (e.g. a user record containing first and last names and contact information), but you wish to only use a single piece of that data within a Proxy or Reactor request, or you may wish to reformat the data before indexing it for search (e.g. use only the last name, but normalize by uppercasing it).

 To allow you complete flexibility, transformation functions called **filters** can be applied within any expression.
 Generally, a variable's value can be transformed by specifying a filter after the `|` symbol: